Rytis-Stan/insurance-backend-coding-task/TASK_IMPLEMENTATION_NOTES.md

 ## Introduction

-Even though on the surface this project looks simple, there is a huge amount of details to consider when implementing it.
+Even though on the surface this project looks simple, there are a lot of details to consider when implementing it.
 While some decisions are rather straightforward, a lot of others require considering many alternatives.
 Oftentimes, there is no single best solution for a situation, but different solutions with different sets of pros and cons.

 If you see something unexpected or weird in the implementation, there is probably a reason for that.
 I would be happy to answer any questions that you might have, so please feel free to reach out!